 - An estimated 10-15% of the entire population may be allergic to cat or dog dander.

 “When you consider what can occur without controlling your home’s air purity,” says Leick, “it’s hard to believe more people don’t take advantage of whole-home air cleaning systems for health’s sake.”

 How They Work

-Installed as part of your home’s central heating and cooling system, Whole-Home Air Cleaners are out-of-sight and out of your way, according to Leick.
+Installed as part of your home’s central heating and cooling system, Whole-Home Air Cleaners are inconspicuous, according to Leick.
 So, each time your system runs, the air in your home is filtered through state-of-the-art filtering media, so potentially harmful contaminants are removed from every room and permanently trapped in the filter.